dimadesu/android-rtmp-ingest/README.md

 Another option is to use `ffmpeg` in Termux.
 It can do SRT HEVC with no dynamic bitrate and no bonding.

+Disclaimer.
+This was mostly tested on my phone Samsung S20 FE.

 ## Termux

 MediaMTX server will be running in [Termux](https://termux.dev/en/).
 Install Termux on your phone.
 Do not use Google Play version.